NordicWayInterchange/interchange/README.md

 a separate network within the IXN that binds these containers together, and prevents the application containers from accessing them.

-In the docker-compose file we bind Kibana's port 5601 port to the same port on localhost to access the visualization function that Kibana offers.

-For debugging purposes, the Elasticsearch port 9200 is also bound to the same port on localhost.
-This binding should be removed once we are confident everything is working, so that Kibana is the only entrypoint to the logs.

 ### Logfiles